 Scaffolding the Laravel API

-composer create-project --prefer-dist laravel/laravel my-laravel-api "5.6.*"
+composer create-project laravel/laravel my-laravel-api-tutorial

 Setting up the database

-file to hold our test database configuration.
+file to hold your test database configuration.

 You already have the .env